Gasolina

 "Gasolina" (Spanish for "Gasoline") is a song on Puerto Rican rapper Daddy Yankee's 2004 album Barrio Fino (Nice 'Hood).
 Glory sings the line "dame más gasolina" ("give me more gas"), although she is not credited.
 The song was released as the album's lead single in October 2004 and became a hit in 2005, peaking inside the top 10 on some of the charts it entered.
 "Gasolina" was the first reggaeton song to be nominated for the Latin Grammy Award for Record of the Year.
+Also, it was the first reggaeton song to hit the Top 40 on US Hot 100 while the music video receive heavy rotation on MTV.

-In 2015, the song was ranked number nine on the "50 Greatest Latin Songs of All Time" list according to Billboard.
-In 2018, it was ranked number 38 on Rolling Stones 50 Greatest Latin Pop Songs.
+In 2015, the song was ranked number 22 on the "50 Greatest Latin Songs of All Time" list according to Billboard.
+In 2018, it was ranked number 38 on Rolling Stones "50 Greatest Latin Pop Songs."
 In 2017, it was included on Billboards "12 Best Dancehall & Reggaeton Choruses of the 21st Century" at number eight.
 In 2021, it was ranked number 50 on Rolling Stones "500 Greatest Songs of All Time", and a year later it was ranked at the first place on their 2022 "100 Greatest Reggaeton Songs of All Time" list.
 In 2023, "Gasolina" was selected by the Library of Congress for preservation in the United States National Recording Registry as being "culturally, historically, or aesthetically significant."